kaiznanji/avowal/README.md

 # avowal

-A web application used to classify letters using the Palm Pilot Graffiti Set with Python using vector comparison.
+A web application used to classify letters with the Palm Pilot Graffiti Set.
 Launched using a docker container and uploaded to Azure!

 Check out my website here -> https://avowalclassify.azurewebsites.net/